-- 3.12.1.
+3.12.1.
 A footbridge is proposed south of T41 to connect the two areas of the site.
-Where its location intersects the RPA, a bespoke low-impact methodology will be used.
-Post holes will be excavated sensitively under arboricultural supervision to minimise disturbance.
+Where its location intersects the RPA, a bespoke low-impact methodology will be used to ensure that excavation is localised to supporting posts, conducted using a sensitive methodology, and any cement pouring within retained RPAs are lined with a non-permeable membrane.